cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

-Here, you can choose to start with no games or, for some obscure reason, insert a number of games to start with.
+You can choose to start with no games or insert the number of games to start with.
 Choose the first ID of the first game.
 For the start, go with `0`.

 ### Protobuf service interfaces

-Beyond these created objects, Starport also creates services that declare and define how to access the newly created storage objects.
-More precisely, when Starport creates your module, it introduces empty service interfaces that can be filled in as you add objects and messages.
-In particular, it added to `service Query` how to query for your objects:
+Beyond the created objects, Starport also creates services that declare and define how to access the newly-created storage objects.
+When Starport creates your module, it introduces empty service interfaces that can be filled as you add objects and messages.

+Starport added to `service Query` how to query for your objects:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/query.proto#L16-L30]
 service Query {